hyusap/gitmoji-msg/README.md

 🤖 Generating gitmoji suggestions...

 ✨ Generated commit message:
-   ✨ add UserProfile component with TypeScript types
+   Title: ✨ add UserProfile component with TypeScript types
+   Description: Created a new UserProfile component that displays user information with avatar support and integrated TypeScript type definitions.
+This component was needed to provide a consistent user interface element across the application.
+The TypeScript types ensure type safety and improve developer experience by providing proper intellisense and compile-time error checking.
    Reasoning: New feature component was added to the codebase
    Confidence: 95%